Skip to Main Content

 Popular versus Scholarly

-Popular Scholarly
+Popular Sources Scholarly Sources

 Published, scholarly information comes in a variety of packages, but the most dominant form overall is the research article, which is published in an academic journal.